annaesvensson/yellow-help/yellow-style-guide.md

   e.g. `<a id="settings-files"></a>`.
 * Use the PNG image format for screenshots and thumbnails.
 * Check the spelling, British English is the reference language.
+* Review the documentation from the perspective of the user.
 * Give examples that users can copy/paste, if unsure add more examples.
 * Don't have more than one extension per repository.